-ADD TO THE VALUE OF YOUR KENMORE, BUY A SEARS MAINTENANCE AGREEMENT anna actai Anna Anna
+ADD TO THE VALUE OF YOUR KENMORE, BUY A SEARS MAINTENANCE AGREEMENT

 Sears Kenmore refrigerators are designed, built and tested for years of dependable use.
 Yet any modern appliance may need service from time to time.
-The Sears warranty plus the Sears maintenance- agreement give protection from unexpected repair bills.
+The Sears warranty plus the Sears maintenance agreement give protection from unexpected repair bills.
 Contact your salesperson or nearest service center for details.

-SEARS, ROEBUCK AND CO., Dept. 731CR-W, Sears Tower, Chicago, IL 60684
+SEARS, ROEBUCK AND CO., Dept. 731 CR-W, Sears Tower, Chicago, IL 60684